ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Note that:

-   * In deployments where DNSSEC is used, this approach becomes ineffective because DNSSEC ensures the integrity and authenticity of DNS responses, preventing forged DNS responses from being accepted.
+   * In deployments where a client is DNSSEC-aware and performs its own validation (DO=1), this approach becomes ineffective because DNSSEC ensures the integrity and authenticity of DNS responses, preventing forged DNS responses from being accepted.